 NIST Password Guideline Standards

 Originally published in 2017 in compliance with the Federal Information Security Modernization Act of 2014 for federal agencies and most recently updated in 2020, the NIST Password Guideline Standards are laid out in NIST Special Publication (SP) 800-63B and are part of NIST’s Digital Identity Guidelines document suite.
-NIST has not only focused on the quality of passwords being created, but also the behaviors of the people creating those passwords so it can offer informed recommendations on how to create, authenticate, implement, store, and update passwords over time.
+NIST has not only focused on the quality of user passwords being created, but also the behaviors of the people creating those passwords so it can offer informed recommendations on how to create, authenticate, implement, store, and update passwords over time.
 Here’s a synopsis:

 1. Enable ‘Show Password’

 It’s unlikely the person behind you is going to record your password data, so there’s little reason to hide your password as you type.
 You’re more likely to make mistakes in typing if you can’t see the characters, and mistakenly think you’ve forgotten your password.
 This error leads to potential data exposure every time you need to reset your password.
+Many of the applications today provide a ‘password visibility’ toggle button or an ‘eye symbol’ to display the password while typing allowing users to verify their input without compromising security.

 2. Use a Password Manager for Increased Password Strength

 NIST suggests companies use a password manager to help their employees and stakeholders encrypt and generate strong passwords.
 Even if you’re securing your own servers, you will want to help reduce human error by giving your users access to a password manager, which will automatically generate long, strong passwords and passphrases for them.
+Password managers that plug into the browser, can seamlessly determine the access to your frequent passwords for cloud services, web applications, or even local applications.
+Modern browsers that integrate with password managers request to re-authenticate using biometrics to reveal the password, which will be an additional layer on top of the MFA for the application.

 3. Store Secrets Securely through Salting and Hashing

 NIST requires organizations to remove the user-generated password from their server as soon as it is created, either using a zero-knowledge password protocol or zeroization.
 They recommend “hashing” and “salting” passwords.
 NIST defines a hash as “a function that maps a bit string of arbitrary length to a fixed-length bit string.”
 In other words, by “hashing” a plain-text password, you’re converting that password into a fixed-length (e.g. 32 character) string that’s gobbledygook, also known as a password hash.
 Using hashes to store password data will ensure you never expose a database of plain-text passwords to a hacker; instead, they’d get a list of hashes that would take much longer to crack and give you more time to recuperate.
 Salting adds extra data to passwords before they are hashed to make stored passwords even harder to exploit.
+It is also a best practice to generate a unique salt for each password stored in the database.

 4. Lock After Multiple Attempts